There is a blight upon the lexicon of our time! Read on and I’ll literally tell you what I mean.

 If you thought it ok to put “literally” on either of the first two, you have a mild case of lexico-hyperbolitis and must memorize and practice using very bland adjectives like – “kinda cool”, “it’s OK”, “Meh” and “not bad” to temper your sensationalist tendencies.

 If you think they all could benefit from this most malevolent term, you are (literally) about to drown in a mire of embellishment, a hypoolbole if you will.
 Your only hope is total sensory deprivation and the prohibition of the use of all adjectives.
 For instance, let’s say Steven Seagal shows up at your door one morning with some hot flapjacks and says he wants to give you free ass-kicking lessons.
-You’re first reaction might be “THAT’S AWESOME!”
+Your first reaction might be “THAT’S AWESOME!”
 If you would purge yourself of lexico-hyperbolitis, your reaction would be pared down to “THAT’S!” or “THAT IS!” if you’re not into the whole brevity thing.

 Ok, that’s what I think about the word “literally”, if I hear it again I will have a cowdog (literally).